 Cheng+Snyder is a multi-disciplinary architecture studio founded by Irene Cheng and Brett Snyder in 2006 in New York.
 The firm produces work at a wide range of scales, from books to buildings.
 We are especially interested in projects that integrate new media and architecture.
 We believe in design as a medium to provoke fresh thinking about the status quo and to instigate public discourse about the built environment and the city.

-Irene Cheng is a principal of Cheng+Snyder.
-Prior to starting her own practice, she worked as a designer for Bernard Tschumi Architects.
+Irene Cheng is a principal of Cheng+Snyder, and an Assistant Professor of Architecture at the California College of the Arts.
 Cheng writes frequently on issues related to architecture and culture.
-Her articles have appeared in Frieze, Cabinet, 32BNY, Surface, and A magazine, and she is coeditor of The State of Architecture at the Beginning of the 21st Century (The Monacelli Press, 2004).
-She holds an M.Arch from Columbia and a Bachelor degree in Social Studies from Harvard.
-She is currently a doctoral candidate in Architecture History and Theory at Columbia.
+Her articles have appeared in Frieze, Cabinet, 32BNY, and Surface, and she is coeditor of The State of Architecture at the Beginning of the 21st Century (The Monacelli Press, 2004).
+She holds a an M.Arch from Columbia and a Bachelor degree in Social Studies from Harvard, and recently completed her Ph.D dissertation in Architecture History and Theory at Columbia.
+She is currently researching the history of utopian architecture in nineteenth-century America.

 We wish to thank the following collaborators:

-Kadambari Baxi, Ray Cha, Rama Chorpash, Jesse Ganes, Noah Keating, Jolie Kerns, Whit MacLaughlin, Liz Shearer, Brian Schulman, Deborah Tchoudjinoff, Guy Zucker
+Kadambari Baxi, Ray Cha, Rama Chorpash, Jesse Ganes, Noah Keating, Jolie Kerns, Whit MacLaughlin, Claire Napawan, Liz Shearer, Brian Schulman, Deborah Tchoudjinoff, Guy Zucker